microsoft/Managing-RBAC-in-Azure/README.md

 A **DeletePolicies.yml** file will be generated to display the access policies that were deleted upon each run of **UpdatePoliciesFromYaml**.
 This removes the need to re-run **AccessPoliciesToYaml** with every run of **UpdatePoliciesFromYaml** as it reflects the changes made in the portal since the most recent **AccessPoliciesToYaml** run.

 ## Running UpdatePoliciesFromYaml

+### Visual Studio
 1. Open the generated **YamlOutput.yml** file from Phase 1 and make any desired changes to the access policies.
 Once your changes are made, save the file.
 2. Hit CTRL-ALT-L to open the Solution Explorer.
 Right-click on **UpdatePoliciesFromYaml** and select **Properties**.
-Now click on the **Debug** tab and within **Application arguments**, define the file path of your local MasterConfig.json, followed by a space, the file path of your local YamlOutput.yml, followed by a space, and the path of the directory of which you want to write the DeletedPolicies.yml and the Log.log files, followed by a space, and the file path of log4net.config.
+Now click on the **Debug** tab.
+3. Within **Application arguments**, define the file path of your local MasterConfig.json, followed by a space, the file path of your local YamlOutput.yml, followed by a space, and the path of the directory of which you want to write the DeletedPolicies.yml and the Log.log files, followed by a space, and the file path of log4net.config.

 ***Example arguments:*** "../../../../Config/MasterConfig.json ../../../../Config/YamlOutput.yml ../../../../Config ../../../../AccessPoliciesToYaml/log4net.config".
 In this example, MasterConfig.json and YamlOutput.yml are located in the Config folder and DeletedPolicies.yml and Log.log are written to the Config folder.

+4. Within **Environment variables**, define 4 variables:
+	1. APP_NAME - this is the DisplayName of your AAD Application
+	2. AZURE_CLIENT_ID - this is the Application (client) Id of your AAD Application
+	3. AZURE_CLIENT_SECRET - this is the ClientKey of your AAD Application
+	4. AZURE_TENANT_ID - this is the tenantId of your associated Tenant
-3. Navigate back to the Solution Explorer.
+5. Navigate back to the Solution Explorer.
 Right-click on the **Managing-RBAC-in-Azure.sln** file, select **Properties**, select **Single Startup Object**, and choose **UpdatePoliciesFromYaml** from the dropdown.
 Click **OK**.
 Your project is now ready to run.

 ## Debugging
 **Log.log** contains timestamps and full debugging information.